PraneethJain/GSoC/README.md

 ## Further Work

-- Look into methods to reduce the compile time of libcxxwrap
+- Look into methods to reduce the compile time of libcxxwrap.
+Prepare an isolated reproducible test case that blows up compile time to file a bug report against clang.
+- Selectively apply parts of the STL functionality, as and when it is needed.
+Currently, all of the STL is applied to a particular type, even if only a part of the functionality is used.